Columbia Law School: Study abroad

 Columbia has cultivated alliances and dual degree programs with overseas law schools, including the University of Oxford, King's College London, University College London, and the London School of Economics in London, England; the Institut d'études politiques de Paris ("Sciences Po") and the Université Panthéon-Sorbonne in Paris, France; the University of Amsterdam in the Netherlands; and the Institute for Law and Finance (ILF) at Goethe University Frankfurt in Frankfurt, Germany.
-The double degree options include JD/Masters in French Law (4 year program in Paris), JD/Masters Program in Global Business (3 Year program in Paris), JD/LLM (3 year program in London), LLB/JD (4 year program in London), and JD/LLM (4 year program in Frankfurt).
+The double degree options include JD/Master's in French Law (four-year program in Paris), JD/Masters Program in Global Business (three-year program in Paris), JD/LLM (three-year program in London), LLB/JD (four-year program in London), and JD/LLM (four-year program in Frankfurt).

 Columbia Law School has one of the largest international alliances with China, and with Peking University, specifically, a joint exchange program that began in 2006, when students could be exchanged for a semester, which was expanded as a program in 2011 to allow faculty to teach or co-teach courses abroad, and which was expanded as a program again in 2013 when Columbia Law School dean David Schizer and Peking University Law School dean Zhang Shouwen signed a memorandum of understanding between the universities, allowing for joint publications and joint seminars between faculty at the respective universities.

 Rankings

-In 2025, Columbia Law School was ranked tied for 10th by U.S. News & World Report.
+In 2026, Columbia Law School was ranked tied for 9th by U.S. News & World Report.
 In 2023, several top law schools, including Columbia Law, withdrew from the publication's rankings—meaning the schools would no longer provide data to the publication; prior to this, Columbia Law had been ranked in the top 5 (along with Harvard, Yale, and Stanford) since U.S. News & World Report's first began ranking law schools in 1987.